 ABOUT THE FILM

-North Pole, NY is an upcoming feature-length documentary about Santa's Workshop, one of the very first theme parks in the U.S. Battling against a changing economy, the digital world, and a con-man who tries to steal Christmas, the dreamers in one small town vow to keep the park open and the magic of Christmas alive all year.
+North Pole, NY is a feature-length documentary about Santa's Workshop, one of the very first theme parks in the U.S. Battling against a changing economy, the digital world, and a con-man who tries to steal Christmas, the dreamers in one small town vow to keep the park open and the magic of Christmas alive all year.

 I've loved theme parks and roadside attractions since I was a kid.
 In 2012, I visited Santa's Workshop with the intention of doing a larger documentary about the history of theme parks.
 I became so enchanted with the park, the people, and the town of Wilmington, that I decided to make the entire feature on Santa's Workshop.
 I want to share the magic of Santa's Workshop and North Pole, NY with the world.